rns21/RDK_Documentation/docs/docu/dec17/open-virtual-switch-agent.md

 **Initialization to Active State**

 OvsAgent starts conditionally.
 The systemd service executes `syscfg_check.sh` to read the `mesh_ovs_enable` syscfg key.
 If OVS is disabled and neither `OneWiFiEnabled` nor `/etc/WFO_enabled` is present, the script exits after touching `/tmp/ovsagent_initialized` without launching the binary.
-When OVS is enabled, the binary initializes each subsystem in order — RDK Logger, CCSP message bus, OVSDB API with listener thread, OvsAction with syscfg — then sets a monitor on the `Gateway_Config` table and creates `/tmp/ovsagent_initialized` to signal readiness.
+When OVS is enabled, the binary initializes each subsystem in order — RDK Logger, R-BUS, OVSDB API with listener thread, OvsAction with syscfg — then sets a monitor on the `Gateway_Config` table and creates `/tmp/ovsagent_initialized` to signal readiness.

 ```mermaid
 sequenceDiagram